checkedc/checkedc-clang/docs/checkedc/Dataflow-Analysis-for-Collecting-Facts.md

 ## Implementation Details
 The main class that implements the analysis is [`AvailableFactsAnalysis`](https://github.com/microsoft/checkedc-clang/blob/master/lib/Sema/AvailableFactsAnalysis.cpp), and the main function is `AvailableFactsAnalysis::Analyze()`.
-For using the facts in checking bounds declarations, we call `Analyze`.
-Afterwards, using `AvailableFactsAnalysis::GetFacts(std::pair&)`, we can get the facts in the *current* basic block.
-By calling `AvailableFactsAnalysis::Next()`, we move to the next basic block in the reverse post-order.
+Prior to checking bounds declarations, `Analyze()` is called.
+Afterwards, using `AvailableFactsAnalysis::GetFacts(std::pair&)`, we can get the facts that correspond to the *current* basic block.
+By calling `AvailableFactsAnalysis::Next()`, we move to the next basic block in reverse post-order.

 The approach used for implementing the analysis is the iterative worklist algorithm.

-*Algorithm*
+*Algorithm:*
 * For every basic block, we need the following sets: `Kill`, `GenElse`, `GenThen`, `In`, `OutElse`, and `OutThen`.
 All of them are initialized as empty sets.
     * `Gen*[B]`: for every block `B` of kind `if`-condition,
       1. if it is a comparison, add the comparison to `GenThen[B]` and add the negated comparison to `GenElse[B]`.